mlip-cmu/book/29-transparency-and-accountability.md

 <figcaption>

-A [public example](https://twitter.com/TheWrongNoel/status/1194842728862892033) of managers being surprised by an automated screening tool used by the HR department in an organization without the hiring manager’s knowledge.
+A [public example](https://twitter.com/TheWrongNoel/status/1194842728862892033) of managers being surprised by an automated screening tool used by the HR department in an organization without the hiring manager’s knowledge. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>